 9th 24,000 gp

 Teleport effects: these have a built-in condition like Glyph of Warding.
-They do not require the caster, have no mishap chance, cannot teleport into solids or lava, and by default have a Charisma saving throw.
+They do not require the caster, have no mishap chance, cannot teleport into solids, need to place you on stable ground (not lava, water etc.), and by default have a Charisma saving throw.
 They trigger for base cost anytime the condition is fullfilled, and get more costly with each slower recharge step.
 Without saving throw, costs are doubled.
-Teleport within 90 feet counts as a level three spell, within 500 feet as a level four spell, within the same plane as a level five spell, and to other planes as a level seven spell.
+Teleport within 90 feet counts as a level three spell, within 500 feet as a level four spell, within the same plane to a teleport circle as a level five spell, within the same plane anywhere or to another plane as a level seven spell.
+If you can teleport into air or over water, lava etc, allowing for a reaction, costs are doubled, directly into lava, tripled.
 (These are relatively cheap to reflect how commonly they are seen in adventures, if abusable, could add a cost multiplier).

 Walls: if you have a wall such as Wall of Force or a Wall of Fire to block access to somewhere, you likely want to be able to supress it so you can pass.
 As a wizard, you might just Dimension Door past, but a more convenient way would be to have some trigger that supresses the effect for a short time.
 Adding such a trigger adds 20% to the cost.